 To put this idea into practice is beyond the ability of an old man like me, a thought that belongs to the category of “Tower of Babel” anyway.
 Rather, the attempt is to incorporate considerations about this to a certain extent – that is already difficult enough.
 But maybe over time, I will be able to incorporate more aspects of this vision into one picture.

 I recently presented a picture, Remembering a Landscape, which is part of a small series that I still have to work on.

 This painting below, like the others of the new series, was initially put aside.
-Right from the start there were some aspects that I liked very much, but as a whole it showed too many weak points.
+Right from the start, there were some aspects that I liked very much, but as a whole, it showed too many weak points.
 Sometimes it is helpful to let some time pass to gain emotional distance.
-If one then looks at it again, some weak points catch your eye and you can try to correct and improve.
+If one then looks at it again, some weak points catch your eye and one can try to correct and improve.
 But this can also lead to losing sight of the original intention and worse, painting a picture to death.
 So before this comes to that, I will perhaps reflect on it again in 1-2 weeks.

 But what I quite like are some parts that reflect very well this breaking out of chaos and how they are taking shape.

 Everything is vague about style too.
 Elements of surrealism mix with expressionism or ideas of Chinese art.
 Likewise, sky, mountains, and water are recognizable, but they only indicate, and do not yet form a finished picture.

 On the other hand, I am very satisfied with this part of another picture that I am still working on.
 That comes very close to what I have in mind.
 Quite a pleasing composition, strong and yet very sensitive in the details.

 and a third one